OleSkaar/Plunder/Index/Glossary.md

 ### Soul
 Courage and Cunning

+## Advantage and disdadvantage
+Roll two d20s and pick the highest if you have advantage, lowest if you have disadvantange

 ## Armor
 Grants extra Hit Points, and reduces the severity of Wounds.

 ## Bonus action
 Granted by some talents.
-A bonus action takes place immediately following a regular action in combat.
+A bonus action takes place immediately before or after an action in combat.

 ## Defense
 Determines how difficult it is to hit a target.
 Calculated based on the character's Dexterity and their weapon's Parry bonus.
 All weapons give at least +1 Parry.